johnbillion/wp-json-schemas/CONTRIBUTING.md

 The WordPress REST API response doesn't fully adhere to the JSON schema spec, so we need to tweak its output in order to generate a valid schema.

 * Perform an `OPTIONS` request to an endpoint that returns the object (or array of the objects) that you want to create a schema for.
 For example `/wp-json/wp/v2/users`.
-* Use the `schema` property from the response as a basis for the schema.
+* Use the `schema` property from the response as a basis for the schema in a new file in `schemas/rest-api`
 * Set the `$schema`, `$id`, `title`, and `description` properties using the same format as existing schemas.
 * Remove any properties that have a `context` of `[]` as these are write-only and not exposed.
 So far I've only seen this for the `password` property of a user.
 * Remove any `properties` properties that have a value of `[]`.